Powered by .id (informed decisions) for Rockhampton Regional Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016, the dominant household type in Rural West was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Rural West was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in Rockhampton Regional Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Rural West||2016||2026||2041||Change between 2016 and 2041|

 |Couple families with dependents||400||35.7||381||33.1||386||32.2||-14|